geky/ramcrc32bd/README.md

 other codeword.
 It's not until we have 2 bit-errors that the original codeword becomes ambiguous.

 But this is only an 8-bit CRC.
-Generally, more bits means a better CRC. littlefs's 32-bit CRC, for example, has a Hamming distance of 7 up to 171 bits (21 bytes), which means for any message <=21 bytes we can reliably correct up to 3 bit-errors.
+With more bits, we can find a better CRC. littlefs's 32-bit CRC, for example, has a Hamming distance of 7 up to 171 bits (21 bytes), which means for any message <=21 bytes we can reliably correct up to 3 bit-errors.